ashki23/module-projection/README.md

 ## Project modulefiles

 Use `source setup-modules.sh` to project files.
 By default `setup-modules.sh` uses `/opt/modulefiles/` for modulepath.
 Modify `modulefiles` variable to change the path.

-`setup-modules.sh` do three tasks:
+`setup-modules.sh` does three tasks:

- - censor libraries and dependencies including:
+ 1. censors libraries and dependencies including:
     - `^lib.*`
     - `^util-.*`
     - `^perl-.*`